opportus/object-mapper/README.md

 Indeed, this solution is designed as a core for higher level systems to integrate it as an *object mapper* subsystem.
 Therefore it does not ship any DIC and configuration system necessary for achieving *mapping preloading* which is better implemented into your specific context.

-So this chapter is an attempt to help you to implement *mapping preloading*, making use of your own DIC and configuration systems in order for this solution to be integrated seamlessly as a subsystem into a wider system such as a framework, serializer, form handler, ORM, DIC or whatever.
+So this chapter is an attempt to help you to implement *mapping preloading*, making use of your own DIC and configuration systems in order for this solution to be integrated seamlessly as a subsystem into a wider system such as a framework, serializer, form handler, ORM, or whatever.

 For instance, the Symfony [ObjectMapperBundle](https://github.com/opportus/ObjectMapperBundle) does implement to some extend such *mapping preloading*.
 For example, this bundle instantiates all services tagged `object_mapper.filter` and inject them into the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) during its initial instantiation.
 Then the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) injects these tagged filters into the maps that it builds.
 This way tagged filters are *added automatically* to the [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php).
 So you do not need to do: